melexis/warnings-plugin/README.rst

 If a warning doesn't contain a path, `"cq_default_path"` from the `configuration file to pass options`_ will be used.
 If not configured, `.gitlab-ci.yml` will be used as a fallback path.

-You can customize the description with `"cq_description_format"`, see `configuration file to pass options`_.
+You can customize the description with `"cq_description_template"`, see `configuration file to pass options`_.
-Its value should be a Python string template that uses the predefined variable `description`.
-In addition, environment variables are also available.
+Its value should be a template for Python's string.Template.
+The template should contain `$description` and has access to all environment variables, e.g. `$HOME`.

 =======================
 Issues and New Features